elenderg/PAL-1000/instruções de compilação.md

 `Say yes.`

 157. And that's it for this step.
 Let's run it.
 Then, in the blue, load up the daughter and list her.
 Then look in the listing.
-The first "~finalize" routine in the list is this one...` - `
+The first "~finalize" routine in the list is this one...

 `/routine/~finalize [~inline compiler type]/no/no/no/no//0/0/00000000/`
 `/variable/parameter/no/~inline compiler type/~inline compiler type/~inline compiler type/~inline compiler type/00000000/no/1/no////`

-...which is needed because the "~inline compiler type" has lots of strings in it, as you can see from the type definition (earlier in the listing):` - `
+...which is needed because the "~inline compiler type" has lots of strings in it, as you can see from the type definition (earlier in the listing):

 `/type/~inline compiler type/~inline compiler types/00000040/record/record///0/`